Abortion

 If you have tested positive (you are pregnant), but you do not want to keep the child, you have the right in Norway to self-determined abortion until the end of the 12th week of pregnancy.
 If you are over 16 years of age, you can call the optional hospital directly to arrange an appointment for an abortion without a referral from a doctor or health nurse.
 Abortion is free to perform in a hospital and there are also free public services for guidance if you are unsure.
 Amathea.no is a free service for you who are unsure of your pregnancy.

-Once you have contacted the hospital, you will receive an hour for a consultation.
+Once you have contacted the hospital, you will receive an appointment for a consultation.
 Here you get thorough information about how a provoked abortion is performed, as well as an ultrasound that determines how far the pregnancy has come.
 If it is less than 9 weeks, most people are offered a medical abortion.
 This takes place either at home or in a hospital, where most people choose to do it at home.

 Medical abortion